Impact

 Affected Systems

 The affected product is the Shariff for WordPress plugin version 1.0.11 and earlier.
-Administrators and other privileged users who configure the widget are at risk.
-The vulnerability applies to installations that enable the Shariff plugin and allow administrators to modify the shariff_infourl setting through the WordPress admin interface.
+Any installation that has the plugin enabled and allows administrators or other highly privileged users to edit the shariff_infourl setting is at risk.

 Risk and Exploitability